 I don’t know Clayton Braham at all, but he makes Cleveland-related hype videos for that fan base, including this one, and runs the Twitter account CLEology.
 I respect his loyalty to the city, but man, leave Jim Rome’s insane, preposterous, outrageous, ludicrous, factually-incorrect statement out of an otherwise really solid hype video.

-No, the addition of Odell Beckham Jr. does not make you a Super Bowl contender no matter what Las Vegas leads you to believe.
+No, the addition of Odell Beckham Jr. did not make Cleveland a Super Bowl contender no matter what Las Vegas led the city you to believe.
 No, Baker Mayfield is not Brett Favre reincarnate.
 Yes, Myles Garrett, Denzel Ward, Jarvis Landry and Nick Chubb are really solid football players, but c’mon now.

 That.
 Does.
 Not.
 Make.
 You.
 America’s.
 Team.

-We didn’t even escape the preseason and this is already happening.
-If Freddie Kitchens and his zero career games as a head coach finishes the season with a winning record, it’ll be this NFL team’s first winning season since 2007, and its third since 1990.
+We didn’t even escape the preseason and this was already happening.
+Freddie Kitchens and his zero career games as a head coach finished the year with a 6-10 record before getting fired.
+Cleveland still hasn’t posted a winning mark since 2007.

 To all the Browns fans out there, PLEASE settle down.